reveriel/ksm-doc/README.md

   pages that failed to merge, or removed from unstable tree
 - delete anon page list, or del list.

-Every anonymous pages born into the world(system) are put in the new list.
-Those who failed during merge were added to the rescan list. ksmd(or pksmd) also scans the unstable tree and picks up those who’s content has changed, adds them to the rescan list.
+Every anonymous pages born into the system are put in the new list.
+Those who failed during merge were added to the rescan list. ksmd(or pksmd) also scans the unstable tree and picks pages whose content has changed, adds them to the rescan list.

-The candidate to be to put to the test of `cmp_and_merge_page()` are half from new list, half from rescan list.
+The candidate pages to be to put to the test of `cmp_and_merge_page()` are half from new list, half from rescan list.

-The del list is just for the convenience of release the data structure for each anonymous page.
+The del list is just for convenience of the release of data structure for each anonymous page.
 Every processes in the system may allocate new anonymous pages and release them.
 When releasing, the corresponding data structure is simply marked and leave the actual deallocation to ksmd.